 Strong foundations

-Heat Trust is widely recognised as the national consumer champion for heat networks in Great Britain, whose standards have a positive impact on consumer outcomes.
+Heat Trust is widely recognised as the consumer champion for heat networks in Great Britain, whose standards have a positive impact on consumer outcomes.

 Unique perspective